orbitalquark/textadept/doc/06_AdeptEditing.md

 `Tab`) cause the caret to enter placeholders in sequential order, `Shift+Tab` (`⇧⇥` | `S-Tab`) goes back to the previous placeholder, and `Ctrl+Shift+K` (`⌥⇧⇥` | `M-S-K`) cancels the current snippet.
 Textadept supports nested snippets, snippets inserted from within another snippet.
-Language-specific modules usually define their [own set][] of snippets, but your [snippet preferences][] can define some too.
+Language modules usually define their [own set][] of snippets, but your [snippet preferences][] can define some too.

 ![Snippet](images/snippet.png)
 &nbsp;&nbsp;&nbsp;&nbsp;